Tony Nwoye: Political career

-He arose to state power as Assistant Secretary of the Executive Committee of the Anambra State PDP in 2005 and by 2006 at the age of 31, he became the Chairman of the State Executive Committee of the Anambra State PDP making him the youngest State Chairman of a major political party in the entire nation.
+He rose to state power as Assistant Secretary of the Executive Committee of the Anambra State PDP in 2005 and by 2006 at the age of 31, he became the Chairman of the State Executive Committee of the Anambra State PDP making him the youngest State Chairman of a major political party in the entire nation.
 In 2014 he unsuccessfully contested for Anambra State election under PDP.
 In 2015, he won a case at the Election Tribunal over the APGA (All Progressive Grand Alliance) candidate, Peter Madubueze, to become the representative for Anambra East and West in the Federal House of Representatives.

 In 2016, Nwoye left PDP and joined APC (All Progressives Congress).
+He successfully won the party's governship nomination against many veteran politicians like Andy Uba.
+He ran for the 2017 Anambra State gubernatorial elections with Dozie Ikedife Jr. as his running mate.
+They lost to the former incumbent Willie Obiano of the APGA party.

+In 2022 he moved to Labor Party and won the nomination for the Anambra Senatorial Elections.
+He won the seat and began serving as Senator in June 2023.

 Business

 He is the founder and non executive Director of Vintage Consolidated Ltd.